-You may need to attend your GP surgery for dressings for your leg or arm wounds.
-If you are unable to get to your GP for any reason we will arrange for a district nurse to visit you at home.
-You will receive a follow-up appointment to attend the week after you have left hospital to check on your progress and to discuss the results of your operation.
-At this appointment you will learn if further treatment will be needed.
+You will receive a follow-up appointment to attend the week after you have left hospital following your second operation to check on your progress and to discuss the results of your operation.
+At this appointment you will learn if further treatment is needed.

-Any additional treatment usually involves radiotherapy (specialised x-ray treatment) and, possibly, chemotherapy (drug therapy).
+Any additional treatment usually involves radiotherapy (specialised x-ray treatment) and possibly, chemotherapy (drug therapy).
 If you need further treatment the doctors will discuss this with you and give you further written information then.
 These treatments can be done at Charing Cross Hospital or your local oncology unit.